 The implications of the win-loss method are both very little, and very great, depending upon the school.
 Going back to previous seasons, using the win-loss method doesn't appear to have a dramatic impact on the selection of the top two teams.
 Alabama and LSU are still the best teams of the 2011 season.
 Auburn is still the number 3 team going into the bowl season in 2004.
 It turns out that by the end of the season, the pollsters and the BCS often get number 1 and 2 right (except of course when they disagree).
 While the method presented here is more intuitive, simple, and reasonable than existing methods, it doesn't necessarily dramatically affect the big outcome.
-However, there is more to the college post-season than assigning a champion.
-Bowl committees are heavily influenced by rankings when determining at-large bids, and invitation to a bowl can mean millions in revenue for the participants.
+However, there is more to the college post-season than assigning number 1, and with the new method of four teams being selected proper ranking becomes even more important.
+Furthermore, bowl committees remain heavily influenced by rankings when determining at-large bids, and invitation to a bowl can mean millions in revenue for the participants.

-Now that we will soon live in a world where the top four teams rather than two are what truly matter, having an accurate, non-arbitrary means of determining those top four should be at the forefront of college football.
+Now that we live in a world where the top four teams rather than two are what truly matter, having an accurate, non-arbitrary means of determining those top four should be at the forefront of college football.
 A selection committee, however, is an indication that athletic competition and excellence are backseat to revenue in college football.
-While the win-loss method predicts the same top two in the 2011 and 2004 seasons, it has different suggestions for the third and fourth seeds.
-In 2011, the BCS, AP, and Coaches Polls would have sent Oklahoma State and Stanford.
-The win-loss method would send Arkansas and Kansas State.
-While all methods agree the third seed in 2004 is Auburn, the AP and Coaches polls would have sent one loss California, overlooking undefeated Utah, the win-loss method fourth seed.
+While the win-loss method designates the same top two as the AP in the 2013, 2011 and 2004 seasons, it has different suggestions for the third and fourth seeds.
+In 2013, the win-loss method would have chosen Mizzou and Alabama to join Auburn and Florida State in a playoff, the AP would have chosen Alabama and Michigan State.
+In 2011, the BCS, AP, and Coaches Polls would have sent Oklahoma State and Stanford, but the win-loss method would have sent Arkansas and Kansas State.
+While all methods agree the third seed in 2004 is Auburn, the AP and

+Coaches polls would have sent one loss California, overlooking undefeated Utah, the win-loss method fourth seed.
 Overlooking Utah may not have mattered to the cause of crowning a final champion, but it certainly matters to Utah in terms of prestige, financial gain, and rewarding the hard work and accomplishments of their players, left out by no fault of their own.
 Lower profile teams, from lower profile conferences are likely to be left out of the minds of selection committee members, just as AP voters inflate high profile teams like USC and Michigan.
-A similar criticism could be lodged in defense of Arkansas if there had been four team playoff in 2011: if three of the four best teams in college football are in the same conference, I am confident the third team would be overlooked by the selection committee under political pressure from other conferences.
+A similar criticism could be lodged in defense of Arkansas if there had been four team playoff in 2011 or Mizzou in 2013: if three of the four best teams in college football are in the same conference, I am confident the third team would be overlooked by the selection committee under political pressure from other conferences.